Administration of Malappuram district: Administrative subdivisions

 The district consists of two revenue divisions (Tirur and Perintalmanna), seven subdistricts, 135 villages, 15 blocks, twelve municipalities and 100 panchayats.

 Revenue administration

-For the ease of revenue administration, there are 7 subdistricts in the district, which are again divided into 138 villages.
+The Collectrate, headed by the District Collector, coordinates and administers revenue administration, headquartered in Malappuram.
+For the ease of revenue administration, there are 7 subdistricts in the district, which are again divided into 138 revenue villages.
 These 7 subdistricts are combined in 2 revenue divisions namely Tirur and Perinthalmanna.
+Revenue divisional offices (RDOs) are situated in Tirur and Perinthalmanna, respectively, and are headed by Revenue Divisional Officers (RDOs)/Sub-Collectors.

 Ponnani, Tirur, Tirurangadi, and Kondotty are included in the Tirur revenue division, whereas the remaining Taluks together form Perinthalmanna revenue division.